-The Earth System Governance Project was launched in 2009 and has since then expanded into a broad community of more than 300 research fellows, lead faculty, a dozen research centers, an annual conference series, a set of groundbreaking taskforces, and a lively presence in cyberspace.
+The Earth System Governance Project was launched in 2009 and has since then expanded into a broad community of more than 300 research fellows, lead faculty, fifteen research centers, an annual conference series, a set of groundbreaking taskforces, and a lively presence in cyberspace.

 Given this growth and vitality of our community, we have decided to not close down our operations after a decade (as many other global change projects did), but rather to continue our project into the next decade of research.

-To continue with new life and energy we invited a group of project members to write a new Science and Implementation Plan that will replace the current plan by 2018.
-From this group of enthusiastic research fellows, we also expect new leadership to emerge.
+To continue with new life and energy we invited a group of project members to write a new Science and Implementation Plan that has been launched in 2018.
+From this a new leadership team for the Project emerged.
 In addition, new efforts in institutionalizing the network have been taken, for example through new teaching cooperation, appointment of new research fellows and lead faculty, inclusion of additional research centers, and the creation of an Earth System Governance Foundation as a legal entity for the network.

 At the same time, it becomes important to also harvest what has been achieved over the last decade.
 This is the rationale for the Harvesting Initiative under the Earth System Governance Project.
 The Harvesting Initiative will compile our key research findings in books or journal contributions, all supported by our vibrant social media outlets.
 This has resulted in numerous publications, special issues and edited volumes that have been published already.
-In addition, we will have special sessions and events for the Harvesting Initiative at our upcoming conferences (starting in Nairobi in December 2016), as well as in other professional and policy networks where we have built up a strong presence, for example the International Studies Association.
+In addition, we will have special sessions and events for the Harvesting Initiative at our upcoming conferences, as well as in other professional and policy networks where we have built up a strong presence, for example the International Studies Association.

 The Harvesting Initiative will systematically cover all key research findings based on the Project’s 2009 Science and Implementation Plan.
-Some harvesting efforts will eventually turn into edited volumes with prominent publishing houses.
+Some harvesting efforts have turned into edited volumes with prominent publishing houses.
 With MIT Press, notably, we have a flagship “Earth System Governance series” with a top-rated publishing house that might take on some of the harvesting outputs.
 Furthermore, some harvesting efforts will be published by Cambridge University Press in the a special book series.
 Some products of the Harvesting Initiative will also be submitted as special journal issues.
 For each process, we will consider synthesis articles, policy briefs, and other types of output – such as videos and vlogs.